 47. Should you always use Object-oriented programming?
 Are there any limitations of Object-oriented programming?

+This is one of the advanced oops interview question.
 Though object-oriented programming offers many advantages, it has some disadvantages too.
 First of all, it has a steep learning curve compared to procedural programming.
 It may take a while to get used to thinking and program in terms of objects for many people.
 Secondly, it may take more experience to design a program in terms of objects.
 Using OOPs concepts for smaller programming tasks may not be efficient.

 We would like to conclude with one trick to help you practice the concept in real life.
 Whenever you are looking at real-world objects, try to relate them to Object-oriented concepts, and try to identify their attributes, methods.
 Once you get the hang of this, programming will become much easier and enjoyable.